 What happens in a final hearing during a divorce?

 In a final hearing, all matters related to the divorce are settled and presented to a judge.
-The judge reviews the agreements made by both parties, and if everything is in order, issues a divorce decree finalizing the divorce.
+The judge reviews the agreements made by both parties and, if everything is in order, issues a divorce decree finalizing the divorce.